will4skill/algo-review/README.md

 gas = [2,3,4], cost = [3,4,3] #=> -1
 ```

-**Hint:** "if we run out of fuel say at some ith gas station.
+**Hint:** Sim to maximum sub array. "if we run out of fuel say at some ith gas station.
 All the gas station between ith and starting point are bad starting point as well.
 So, this means we can start trying at next gas station on the i + 1 station."
 If it is possible to make a round trip, the sum of all gas - the cost of all trips must be >= 0.
 Try starting from i = 0, if you reach a negative tank, start again at the next index

 ```python3